philips-software/cogito/Contributing.md

 Since version `beta.46` Babel changed how babel configuration is discovered.
 We have to admit it still a bit confusing to us, but we managed to have an operational version that works well across all of our workspaces.

-Babel 7 allows three different configuration files: `babel.config.js`, `.babelrc.js`, and familiar `.babelrc`.
-Semantics of the file discovery has changed.
+Babel 7 allows three different configuration files: `babel.config.js`, `.babelrc.js`, and the familiar `.babelrc`.
+The semantics of file discovery have changed.
 If `babel.config.js` is present at your current working directory, only this file will be used and `.babelrc` and `.babelrc.js` will be ignored (and it does not matter if they are in your `cwd` or in own of the subfolders).

 If `babel.config.js` is not present, you can decide to either use `.babelrc` for static configuration or `.babelrc.js` if you prefer to programmatically create your configuration.
-If you use `.babelrc` variant, however, please notice that new Babel will look for a `.babelrc` in the current directory (which defaults to `cwd`).
-If Babel finds other `.babelrc` files while transpiling files in a subfolder, it will merge the configuration together.
+If you use the `.babelrc` variant, please notice that the new Babel will look for a `.babelrc` in the current directory.
+If Babel finds other `.babelrc` files while transpiling files in a subfolder, it will merge the configurations together.

-Because most of our Cogito packages share the same Babel configuration, we liked the option to keep one, top-level `babel.config.js` where we can programmatically create the configuration based on the `BABEL_ENV` and `NODE_ENV` environment variables.
+Because most of our Cogito packages share the same Babel configuration, we chose to create a single top-level `babel.config.js` where we can programmatically create the configuration based on the `BABEL_ENV` and `NODE_ENV` environment variables.

 Also, we discovered that `jest` does not seem to like using anything but `babel.config.js` (it ignores `.babelrc` file even if `babel.config.js` is not present).
 When run from the top-level of the monorepo (as we want it to be), `jest` also does not seem to see `.babelrc` or `.babelrc.js` in the subfolders.
-Shortly, using top-level `babel.config.js` is the only option that worked for us with `jest`.
+In short, using top-level `babel.config.js` is the only option that worked for us with `jest`.

-We could not avoid having babel configuration in subfolders as new babel is not continuing the search above first `package.json` that it finds, and we run the `yarn build` command for the packages via top-level `yarn lerna run --scope @cogitojs/** build`, which means it will be executed from the package folder.
+We could not avoid having babel configurations in subfolders because the new babel does not continue searching above the first `package.json` that it finds, and we run the `yarn build` command for the packages via top-level `yarn lerna run --scope @cogitojs/** build`, which means it will be executed from the package folder.
 We hoped that we will be able to simply reuse the top-level `babel.config.js` by having the package-specific `babel.config.js` with just the following content:

 ```javascript
 module.exports = {